aliabe-creator/sb-essentials/README.md

 Installation is as easy as 1 2 3.

 1. Download this repository and extract it to some known location.

+For Firefox:
 2. Open Firefox and navigate to "about:debugging", without the quotes.
-3. Click "Load Temporary Addon" and navigate to the extensions folder.
+3. Click "Load Temporary Addon" and navigate to the firefox folder.
 Click on any file, say "manifest.json".
 You're done!
 You should see a new extension pop up on your toolbar.

+For Chrome:
+2. Open Chrome and navigate to "chrome://extensions" and toggle the "Developer mode" switch in the top right on.
+3. Click "Load unpacked" and click on the chrome folder.

 # Usage
 ## Badge